tbensky/PhysicsLabs/README.md

 * [Example of a timed run](https://youtu.be/a04dpPIwfgE)

+### Data Taking

+In the Data folder, you'll find two sub-folders called Pb and Al (for lead and alumnium).
+Each contains images of a total photopeak area after 5 minutes, with an increased number of lead or aluminum plates placed between the source and detector.

 ## Lab: Magnetic Torque

 A cue ball has a magnet embedded in it.
 It rides on an air bearing is made to oscillate and precess in a magnetic field.
 This is a great introduction to ESR and NMR, where it's not a cue ball, but electrons and protons in a magnetic field.